 5. Listen to local folk song (Don Ca Tai Tu)

 You can see how instrumentalists play moon-shaped lute (đờn kìm), a 16-string zither (đờn tranh), a 2-string fiddle (đờn cò) and a Western guitar adapted to Vietnamese music (ghi ta phím lõm).
-And certainly you have chance to listen to beautiful traditional music, sweet and soft voice of local singers.
+And certainly, you have chance to listen to beautiful traditional music, sweet and soft voice of local singers.

 6. Enjoy specialties

 Food is culture so that it will be a big miss if you don’t try tasting Mekong Delta specialties which are cooked from fresh ingredients.
 There are enormous delicious dishes you should eat.
 I’d like to recommend you to enjoy crispy Fried Elephant-ear Fish.
-The fish meat is usually wrapped in rice paper with rice noodle and fresh herbs and eaten with sweet and sour fish sauce dip.
+The fish meat is usually wrapped in rice paper with rice noodles and fresh herbs and eaten with sweet and sour fish sauce dip.
 The second dish I would recommend you is Rice Noodle Soup with Fish (Bun Ca).
 It’s fish dish again but fish meat in Mekong Delta is very tasty because they eat natural foods in the lakes and rice fields.

 There are also many exotic desserts such as Cow Cake (Banh Bo), Square-cylindric Glutinous Rice Cake (Banh Tet) and Pig-skin Cake (Banh Da Lon)… Mekong Delta people love to eat candies made from banana and coconut.
-It would be a great idea to visit a banana and coconut candy factory in Ben Tre province where you can witness the process making the candy and buy some to bring home.
+It would be a great idea to visit a banana and coconut candy factory in Ben Tre province where you can witness the process of making the candy and buy some to bring home.
 Pia cakes – a specialty of Soc Trang province are famous for its special taste and attractive smell.
 This cake is sold popularly in Mekong Delta for tourist of both domestic and international to enjoy and bring home as gift.
-The light sweet and healthy honey from Mekong Delta is very unique to this region.
+The lightly sweet and healthy honey from Mekong Delta is very unique to this region.
 You can visit a bee farm and sip some tea with honey while listening to the host’s story.